Updated September 7, 2020

 PASSING INTO HISTORY

 I struggled with the sadness for some time.
 Finally, about 18 months after that sad day I began to think about it less and less.
 After several years I rarely thought about that bright, cloudless Tuesday morning.
+Time really does heal.

 THE COMFORT OF THE MEMORIAL AND MUSEUM